China thwarts foreign sanctions with "Wolf Warrior" diplomacy | ExBulletin

-Beijing [China], June 19 (ANI): In order to counter new foreign sanctions, China began with “Wolf Warrior” diplomacy to deter G7 member states from imposing new sanctions on Beijing under pressure from the United States.
+In order to counter the new foreign sanctions, China began with “Wolf Warrior” diplomacy to deter G7 member states from imposing new sanctions on Beijing under pressure from the United States.

 It was Chinese President Xi Jinping himself who first introduced Chinese Wolf Warrior diplomacy.
 Wolf Warrior diplomacy grew out of what Chinese Foreign Minister Wang Yi called Xi’s “grand diplomatic philosophy,” Newsweek reported.